dummifiedme/TheNotebook/NotesVault/Decentralisation in India.md

 ---

+* Decentralisation :
-* Decentralisation : transfer or dise
+	* transfer or dispersal of decision making powers.